 You have ensured that the educational provision for both pupils who were excluded for more than 5 days was minimally disrupted as a consequence of their exclusions.
-But, you were at variance with the relevant regulations when you managed their return to Crispin School via the R2L Centre.
+You provided full-time education on day 6 and thereafter to the end of their exclusions, but you were at variance with regulations when you managed their return to The Kings of Wessex School via the SLU on day 6 of their exclusions.

-Over each of the last few years Crispin School has seen a reduction in the total number exclusion days, and in the number of pupils being excluded.
-This is the result of developing and implementing initiatives and procedures that have been effective in limiting the need to exclude pupils; the R2L Centre being a particularly successful initiative.
-Pupils have access to learning opportunities that are meaningful to them, that they find interesting and which provide them with regular opportunities to clearly recognise the parameters that delineate acceptable behaviour.
+Over each of the last few years The Kings of Wessex School has seen a reduction in the total number of exclusion days, and in the number of pupils being excluded.
+This is the result of developing and implementing a wide range of initiatives.
+Some, such as the Police Surgery and the Governor's Hearing are innovative and successful in limiting the need to exclude pupils.
+Pupils have access to learning opportunities that are relevant to them, that they find interesting and which provide them with regular opportunities to clearly recognise the parameters that delineate acceptable behaviour.